Xomega-Net/Xomega.Docs/docs/generators/model/import.md

 </fieldset>
 ```

-If later on you will want to also add the user who last modified the record and the last modification time stamp, then you could just add them to that fieldset definition and they will be automatically included in all the objects that use that fieldset.
+If later on, you will want to also add the user who last modified the record and the last modification time stamp, then you could just add them to that fieldset definition and they will be automatically included in all the objects that use that fieldset.

 ```xml
 <fieldset name="audit fields">